ludiosarchive/Minerva/docs/TutorialWithClosure.rst

 |/div-windows|

 The tests should take a few seconds to run.
-Make sure the very last line of the output says <code style="color:darkgreen; font-weight: bold">PASSED``.
+Make sure the very last line of the output says :trial-passed:`PASSED`.
 Note that it's okay to see tracebacks for tests marked ``[TODO]``.

 If any of the tests failed, Minerva may still work, but please report a bug for `Minerva <https://github.com/ludios/Minerva/issues>`__,